delawaremathguy/ShoppingList/README.md

 #  About "ShoppingList"

-My Last Update of note was **June 25, 2020**, when
+My Last Update of note was **June 27, 2020**, when

-* I  seriously cleaned up the code of AddOrModifyShoppingItemView to collect all the state variables into a single struct, which makes it more clear what we're doing and that we are certainly not doing a live editing on the item.  when the user saves the data, all this editable data is copied back the item.
-I also updated the location Picker in this view to be keyed to the locations themselves, rather than by index into the locations array. *Similar modifications were made in AddOrModifyLocationView*.
-* I now believe that the one crash I was experiencing and had worked around has been eliminated.
+* I now believe that the one crash I was experiencing and had worked around has been eliminated, but one could argue that i've just created a more sophisticated work-around.
 Comments in the code reflect this.
+* I eliminated one other potential crash -- it was hard to find -- where if you look at all Locations, select one of these Locations to modify it, then tap on one of the items currently assigned to that Location, then delete that ShoppingItem, the item does not get removed from the items at the given Location.
+It's worse: tapping on that item again causes a crash.
+I have a work-around in place (*i don't let you delete the item in this case!*), but there's more to be done on this.
+See comments in the code.

 * * * * * *